How are mining projects approved?

 by the mining authority (approval of the main operating plans every two years)

-An operation-relevant approval specifies the technical and legal environmental conditions under which natural resources can be explored and extracted.
+An operation-relevant approval specifies the technical and environmental law conditions under which natural resources can be explored and extracted.

 Supervision by the mining authorities of the Federal States